Providers

 Why Use Providers?

-- Dynamic Discovery: Automatically detect and configure services without manual intervention
+Automatically detect and configure services without manual updates -

-- Centralized Management: Control multiple gateways from a single source
+Control multiple gateway instances from a single source -

 Available Providers

-- File - Load from local filesystem with hot-reload
+- File — Load configuration from the local filesystem (with hot reload)

-- HTTP - Fetch from remote API endpoints
+- HTTP — Fetch configuration from remote APIs

-- Git - Pull from Git repositories (GitOps)
+- Git — Pull configuration from Git repositories (GitOps)

-- Kubernetes - Generate config from CRDs and annotations
+- Kubernetes — Integrate with CRDs and annotations

 How Providers Work